 Empowerment from the perspective of the older patient with multiple long-term conditions in primary care has been operationalised as ‘a process of growth that involves different degrees of control and information exchange in managing long-term conditions and social support networks’ as indicated by scores on the dimensions of an Empowerment PROM.
 Yet, little is known about the application of empowerment PROM feedback for patients with multi-morbidity in primary care.

 The EMPOWER project led by Dr Nicola Small, funded by the NIHR School for Primary Care Research, aims to explore this by conducting early intervention work in partnership with patient partners and collaborators.

 Aims and objectives

-The potential for improving outcomes for elderly patients would add validity to any future intervention’ carer partner.Dr Nicola Small / Division of Population Health, Health Services Research and Primary Care
+The potential for improving outcomes for older patients would add validity to any future intervention carer partner.Carer partner

 - Scope the literature on the effectiveness of PROM feedback to facilitate patient empowerment in multi-morbidity in primary care;